EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--system_instruction`: Specifies a system instruction string to prepend to the prompt.

-- `--apply_chat_template` : If this flag is on, a chat template will be applied to the prompt.
-This flag can also be specified with a string to choose from available multiple model templates if they exist.
-For Hugging Face models, the chat template is taken from the tokenizer.
-For other models, chat templating is not currently implemented.
-Providing –-apply_chat_template without an argument will apply the available template, or if the model does not have one, it will use the default template.
-To apply a specific template from the available list of templates, provide the template name as an argument (e.g., --apply_chat_template template_name).

 - `--apply_chat_template` : This flag specifies whether to apply a chat template to the prompt.
 It can be used in the following ways:
 	- `--apply_chat_template` : When used without an argument, applies the only available chat template to the prompt.
 For Hugging Face models, if no dedicated chat template exists, the default chat template is applied.
 	- `--apply_chat_template template_name` : If the model has multiple chat templates, applies the specified template to the prompt.